ros-event-camera/metavision_driver/README.md

   e.g. a rosbag record nodelet without worrying about message loss in transmission.
 - prints out message rate statistics so you know when the sensor saturates bandwidth.
+- supports these additional features:
-- supports dynamic reconfiguration
+  - dynamic reconfiguration for bias parameters
-- supports region of interest (ROI)
+  - ROI specification
-- supports camera synchronization (sync)
+  - camera synchronization (stereo)
+  - external trigger events
 - NOTE: does not provide ``camera_info`` messages yet, does not play from raw files.